-P Y R E : N U M E N is an ambient project that creatively explores the folklore and genius loci of the Pyrenees through field recordings, samples and original pieces.
+P Y R E : N U M E N is an ambient project that creatively explores the folklore and genius loci of the Pyrenees and other geographical locales of interest through field recordings, samples and original pieces.

 The Case for Witchcraft in Andorra (2019)